zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-staged/obtain-compute-image-19c-staged.md

 Learn how to do the following:

-- Configure a security rule in your VCN
+- Add security rules to your existing VCN
 - Create and apply a stack in Resource Manager
 - Connect to your compute instance from a browser and set up your desktop